ktor-doc-jp/ktor-doc-jp/kotlinx/io/io/packets.md

 ---

 Packets are small chunks of data representing messages, packets or chunks of information.
 They are built and consumed synchronously.
+And they implement the Input/Output interfaces.
+In difference with IOBuffers, you can build packets without having to know their size beforehand.

 ## Building packets